funvill/funvill.github.io/_posts/2016-12-01-december-2016-link-dump.md

 - [The Oral History Of The Poop Emoji Or, How Google Brought Poop To America](https://www.fastcompany.com/3037803/the-oral-history-of-the-poop-emoji-or-how-google-brought-poop-to-america)
 - [Master Class](https://www.masterclass.com/) - Masters of their craft teaching others via video tutorial.
 - [Aphorism](https://en.wikipedia.org/wiki/Aphorism) - noun - a pithy observation that contains a general truth, such as, *"if it ain't broke, don't fix it."*.
+- [ESP barebones build environment](https://hackaday.com/2016/11/30/the-esp-a-new-1kb-contender-appears/) - ESP barebones build environment focused on minimizing code size, as little as 131 bytes to boot up and blink an LED.
+It also “supports” some new, insane clock rates (like 346 MHz) and crazy development cycle speeds.

 ## Tools